romanos-sp/Nat-Comm-2025-WM-scRNA-seq/README.md

 # Nat-Comm-2024-WM-scRNA-seq
-Repository holding code for Figures 1-4 for Sklavenitis-Pistofidis<sup>\*</sup>, Konishi<sup>\*</sup>, et al. **Single-cell RNA sequencing defines distinct disease subtypes and reveals hypo-responsiveness to interferon in asymptomatic Waldenstrom’s Macroglobulinemia.** 2024.
+Repository holding code for main and supplemental Figures from: Sklavenitis-Pistofidis<sup>\*</sup>, Konishi<sup>\*</sup>, et al. **Single-cell RNA sequencing defines distinct disease subtypes and reveals hypo-responsiveness to interferon in asymptomatic Waldenstrom’s Macroglobulinemia.** 2024.
 Nat Comm.

 > **Figure 1.** Immune dysregulation is established early in the course of WM with disease-specific immune hallmarks.